 The past, present, and future of Wrexham University

-With our exciting, upcoming new rebrand and name change, we are looking back at our roots, and invite you to discover our past origins, present achievements, and plans for the future.
+As we work towards our 2030 vision, we are looking back at our roots, and invite you to discover our past origins, present achievements, and plans for the future.

 Wrexham University’s history